MUDEC – Museum of Cultures, Milan

 The MUDEC museum’s mission is to present and promote the various cultures of our planet through both scientific research and a diverse cultural offer comprising an ethnographic permanent exhibition, temporary exhibitions, special events, and workshops for young people and schools.

-The design of the MUDEC museum was developed by David Chipperfield, after winning in 2000 an international design competition organized by the Milan City Council.
+The design of the MUDEC museum was developed by David Chipperfield, after winning an international design competition organized by the Milan City Council in 2000.

 Yet, Chipperfield’s design was substantially modified over time, to such an extent that the British architect disowned the project, for some time.

-The 17,000-square-meter (183,000-square-foot) museum lies in the middle of a large courtyard, located just behind the facades of the former industrial buildings on via Tortona street.
+The 17,000-square-meter (183,000-square-foot) museum lies in the middle of a large courtyard, located just behind the facades of the former industrial buildings on via Tortona.

 The museum’s complex consists of a group of box-shaped buildings, clad in zinc-titanium, whose appearance somewhat resembles that of the former manufacturing plants and which accommodates exhibition galleries and various facilities for the public.